syncfusion-content/wpf-docs/wpf/Image-Editor/Save-Reset.md

 Image can be saved along with the changes.
 An image can be saved in the following two ways:

-* Saving image using toolbar
+* Saving an image using the toolbar.
-* Saving image programmatically
+* Saving an image programmatically.

-## Saving image using toolbar
+## Saving an image using the toolbar

 To save an image, click the save icon in the toolbar.
 You can choose the desired location from the save file dialog to save the edited image.

-## Saving image programmatically
+## Saving an image programmatically

 An image can be saved programmatically using the Save method in image editor as follows.
 The save method takes the following three parameters: